data dashboard analytics

 How to build your Google local listings

 Another aspect of your off-page SEO strategy to consider is your performance in local SEO.
-Having a presence on listings directories and other resources to help people find businesses near to them is an SEO discipline in its own right, but it also plays an important role in boosting your off-site optimisation.
+Having a presence on listings directories and other resources to help people find businesses near to them is an SEO discipline in its own right, but it also plays an important role in boosting your off-site optimization.

 Local SEO services are more important than ever in an age where more than half of all browsing is done via mobile devices.
 Therefore, making sure you’ve fully filled out your Google business profile with your location is essential if you’re to be found by searchers on the move.